 Mr. Thelen has served as our Executive Vice President and COO since December 2022.
 Previously he was Executive Vice President of Operations and Sales.
 Mr. Thelen has led our manufactured home sales and leasing subsidiary, SHS, since joining the Company in January 2018.
-Mr. Thelen's responsibilities grew consistently over the years and included, MH and RV property operations and marketing.
-Mr. Thelen has a wide-ranging network of industry relationships and currently serves on the Board of Campspot, the leading online marketplace for RV communities and campgrounds and in which Sun owns a joint venture interest.
+Mr. Thelen's responsibilities grew consistently over the years and included MH and RV property operations and marketing.
 Prior to joining the Company, Mr. Thelen held multiple positions with a national manufactured home builder, most recently as the Vice President of Sales and Marketing.
 Prior to that, he was with the management consulting firm Booz & Company.